Roundups|February 28, 2026|Francis

 Yazio is a German-made calorie tracker that has been gaining ground in the US.
 The free version offers food logging, a barcode scanner, a water tracker, and intermittent fasting timers.
 That last feature is notable because most apps charge for fasting tools.

 The app's design is modern and easy to navigate.
-Yazio Pro ($29.99/year) adds recipes, meal plans, and detailed nutrient tracking.
+Yazio Pro ($6.99/month) adds recipes, meal plans, and detailed nutrient tracking.
 The free version strikes a nice balance between simplicity and usefulness.

 Pros: